weetmuts/beak/README.md

 the store was initiated.)

-`work:` a beak _rule_ that you have created to backup the _origin_ directory /home/you/Work to the remote cloud storage location s3_work_crypt:
+`work:` a beak _rule_ that you have created to backup the _origin_ directory /home/you/Work to the local backup /home/you/Work/.beak/local and then to the remote cloud storage location s3_work_crypt:

 `s3_work_crypt:` is an rclone _storage location_ , for example an
 encrypted directory on S3 or your Google drive, or somewhere else.
 You